shimizukawa/pycontw2013-sphinx-introduction/index.rst

    * Sphinx is a documentation generator.
      Sphinx generate documentation from reStructuredText markup.

-     In other words, Sphinx reads reStructuredText format text file and outputs html, epub, pdf, or other several format.
+     In other words, Sphinx reads reST text file and outputs html, epub, pdf, or other several formats.

    * Sphinx is extendable, so you can also output in a different format, or read the file in a different format.